 Best for: Buyers that are purchasing or refinancing their forever home.

 A fixed rate mortgage is one with payments that remain the same throughout the life of the loan because the interest rate and other terms are fixed and do not change.
 These types of loans typically come in terms of 15 or 30 years.
-The benefit of this kind of this mortgage loan option is the predictability of the payments, because it allows you to better plan your future finances and your monthly expenses more precisely.
+In addition, the benefit of this kind of this mortgage loan option is the predictability of the payments, as it allows you to better plan your future finances and your monthly expenses more precisely.

 Adjustable Rate Mortgage

-Best for: Buyers who know they will be relocating in the near future, or who plan on paying off the loan in a few years.
+Best for: Buyers who know they will be relocating in the near future, as well as those who plan on paying off the loan in a few years.

 Adjustable rate mortgages (ARM) give the buyer the opportunity to take advantage of low interest rates.
-Unlike fixed rate mortgages, ARMs have rates that can change with the market conditions.
+On the other hand, unlike fixed rate mortgages, ARMs have rates that can change with the market conditions.
 As a result, there is a risk involved in getting this type of loan.
 However, with risk there can be reward, in the form of potentially saving a substantial amount of money in your first few years of homeownership.

 Best for: Buyers that plan on purchasing a home in a highly competitive market.
 Requires great credit, a high income, and a large down payment.

 A Jumbo Mortgage is a loan that exceeds the limits set by the Federal Housing Finance Agency.
-This mortgage loan option is common for high-end homes and allow buyers to borrow money to buy a home in a higher cost area.
-While the financing requirements are much more strict than conventional loans, buyers can potentially take advantage of lower interest rates.
+In addition, this mortgage loan option is common for high-end homes and allow buyers to borrow money to buy a home in a higher cost area.
+As a result, while the financing requirements are much more strict than conventional loans, buyers can potentially take advantage of lower interest rates.

 Best for: Low Credit Score and Low Down Payment.
 The go-to loan program for buyers with weaker credit.

-A Federal Housing Administration (FHA) loan is a mortgage that is insured by the FHA and issued by an FHA-approved lender (Vellum).
-This mortgage loan option is designed for low-to-moderate-income borrowers because it requires a lower minimum down payment and lower credit scores than many conventional loans.
+A Federal Housing Administration (FHA) loan is a mortgage that is insured by the FHA.
+In addition, it must be issued by an FHA-approved lender (Vellum).
+This mortgage loan option is designed for low-to-moderate-income borrowers.
+Moreover, it requires a lower minimum down payment and lower credit scores than many conventional loans.

 VA Mortgage Loan Option

-Best for: Military and Low Down Payment.
+Best for: Military as well as Low Down Payment.
 No down payment loans for borrowers with a military connection.

 Must meet one or more of the following requirements: